 Yes, you can home grow twelve mature plants.
-Limits on home cultivation if patients reside within 25-miles of an operating dispensary.
-However, patients who are cultivating specific strains of cannabis not provided by a local dispensary may continue to engage in the home cultivation of such strains.
+Limits on home cultivation if patients reside within 25-miles of an operating marijuana dispensary.
+However, patients who cultivate specific strains of cannabis not provided by a local dispensary may continue to engage in the home cultivation of such strains.
 Patients who have an established history of cultivating medical cannabis prior to July 1, 2013, also may continue to do so until March 31, 2016.

 Can I Have A Caregiver?

 Yes, a designated primary caregiver is a person who has significant responsibility for managing the well-being of a person diagnosed with a chronic or debilitating medical condition.
-Caregiver does not include the attending physician.
+A caregiver does not include the attending physician.
 The caregiver must be 18 years of age or older.
 Patients may only have one designated primary caregiver.

 Read more about caregivers and cannabis.